Custom Car Registration in Tennessee

 The process of applying for an antique vehicle registration in Tennessee is generally administered by the state Department of Revenue (DOR).
 Motorists who request antique license plates will need to satisfy a set of DOR-imposed requirements, which may differ from the procedure of obtaining regular vehicle registration documents.
 Since a TN antique car registration is issued to motor vehicles that classify as antique rides, drivers must first ensure their car falls under this category prior to addressing DOR.
-In addition to the standard antique car tags, applicants also have the option to register their car with vintage license plates.
+In addition to getting the correct tags, applicants also have the option to register their car with vintage license plates.
 Should you wish to learn more about how to register an antique car in TN, continue reading below.

 Definition of an Antique Vehicle in Tennessee